 In 1992, Brett Baker was a Brass Finalist in BBC’s Young Musician of the Year and shortly afterwards he moved north to study at Salford University, simultaneously joining Williams Fairey Band.
 At Fairey, his reputation as one of the finest players of his generation was firmly established.
 He was British Open Trombone Solo Champion three times from 1993 to 1995 and was trombone tutor at Salford University from 1993 to 1996.
 He studied with Professor David King whilst also taking a course in Business Economics.
 His first solo recording, Bone Idyll, accompanied by Williams Fairey in 1996, gained much critical acclaim.
 His advisor at the time was David King and Denis Wick.

 In 2000, Brett Baker began studies at the Royal Northern College of Music, Manchester and was invited to join Black Dyke Band under the direction of Dr. Nicholas Childs.
-At ‘Dyke’, he has played on over 100 recordings, and three solo CDs, highlights have included trips to the USA, Bermuda and Australia.
+At ‘Dyke’, he has played on 100 recordings, and performed on three solo CDs with the band, highlights have included trips to the USA, Bermuda and Australia.

-Brett Baker, has had some impressive contest successes with Fairey and Black Dyke, winning the All-England Masters twice, the Europeans, English National and British Open three times, and the National Championships of Great Britain five times over a twenty year period.
+Brett Baker, has had some impressive contest successes with Fairey and Black Dyke, winning the All-England Masters twice, the Europeans and British Open three times, the English National Championships four times, and the National Championships of Great Britain five times over a twenty year period.

 Pursuing a hectic playing schedule of around 100 concerts a year, Brett Baker enjoys presenting workshops specialising in the psychology of performance.
 He has been guest trombone tutor at The Salvation Army’s Star Lake Music Camp near New York and the National Youth Brass Band of Switzerland.
 He is trombone tutor of the National Children’s Brass Band of Great Britain, the National Youth Brass Band of Great Britain and the International Brass Band Summer School, and has been trombone tutor of the Northern Brass Band Trust since 1992, as well as the trusts Course Director since 2000.